 Ok, let’s cut straight to the chase here.

 If you were a client, which of these personal trainers would you pick to help you reach your fitness goals?

 - Bob, 35 years old.
 Bob has been a personal trainer for the past 10 years.
-Bob is around 5’11 and weighs around 220 pounds with flab around his torso in particular.
+Bob is around 5’11 and weighs around 220 pounds, with a flab around his torso in particular.
 Bob likes to hang out by the water cooler, slouching and watching people train.

-- Charlie, 20 years old.
+- Charlie is 20 years old.
 Charlie received his certification a month ago and just started his first job at a franchise gym.
 He is a livewire around the gym, whether he is helping out one of his few clients or cleaning up after a fitness session.
-And at 5’10 and weighing 160, lean muscular Charlie is a popular member of the staff already.
+And at 5’10 and weighing 160, lean muscular Charlie is a popular staff member already.

 You can see where I am going with this, right?

-While Bob is certainly more experienced, is he carrying himself how he should through not only his work ethic but his attitude as well?
+While Bob is certainly more experienced, is he carrying himself how he should through his work ethic and attitude?

 Carrying a little extra weight also suggests that Bob doesn’t care about his body in perhaps the way a personal trainer should.

 While he is certainly not as experienced, he more than makes up for that in his attitude.